 The varying options of Visas in this service category will depend on your particular circumstances, the purpose of your entrance to the United States, and the professional activities that you will be engaging once you are in the country.

 Here, I will present a brief overview of the US visa options for Athletes.
-But if there is a visa or an objective that you are seeking to obtain, and you don't see it listed here, by all means contact me for a free legal consultation and I will most likely be able to handle and deliver your request.
+But if there is a visa or an objective that you are seeking to obtain, and you don't see it listed here, by all means contact me for a legal consultation and I will most likely be able to handle and deliver your request.

 The B-1 Business Visitor Visa allows for “business-related” travel to the U.S. In general, individuals are permitted to enter the United States as a B-1 Business Visitor if their visit will include business activities that are professional or commercial in nature.
 Examples of these activities include: contract negotiations, participation in scientific, educational, professional or business conventions, conferences or seminars or participating in short-term training.
 A visitor on the B-1 visa is generally permitted to stay in the U.S. for up to six months and may not engage in productive labor or employment in the United States.